 While most stressors in our Western way of life are mental or emotional, they have no less effect on the immune system than continued physical stress.
 As with exercise, not all types of anxiety are equal, and not all have the same effect on the body.

 A weak immune system is sensitive to anxiety and its impact on the body, and they can be triggered into action by these changes.
-(9) Short term anxiety, even at high levels, is not usually a difficulty for the immune system.
+(15) Short term anxiety, even at high levels, is not usually a difficulty for the immune system.
 However, constant stress drains the immune system enough to cause the body to be susceptible to major illness.
-(10) Releasing anxiety – through enjoyable exercise or a wholesome diet – can therefore be valuable to the immune system.
+(16) Releasing anxiety – through enjoyable exercise, calming essential oils, or a wholesome diet – can therefore be valuable to the immune system.
 Do you see a pattern yet?

 5. Environment Can Alter Immune Strength

 Environmental pollutants are an assault on the immune system, taking up immune resources and even affecting cell function.
 We often think of smog and chemical pollution, but excessive alcohol and any cigarette smoke can be just as harmful.
-(12) We cannot begin to eradicate all of the toxins in our environment, but what we do have authority over can be eliminated, to the benefit of the entire body.
+(18) We cannot begin to eradicate all of the toxins in our environment, but what we do have authority over can be eliminated, to the benefit of the entire body.
+That’s one of the main goals of our Toxic-Free, Healthy Home Makeover Course in the first place.

 Eliminating the 5 leading immune system destroyers is a critical part of repairing and rebuilding your own personal immune system.
 Understanding immune function and how it works is the first line of defense against disease and is the key to having a healthy immune system.